Quality Management Systems for advanced therapies, Part 4: practical tips for de-risking the critical risks in the advanced therapy supply chain

 Advanced therapies provide new hope to patients with life-threatening and rare diseases -- and new challenges.
 This blog series aims to help readers understand how proven Quality Management System (QMS) practices can help ensure safe and effective treatments, and de-risk the unique and complex supply chain required to deliver these life-saving treatments to patients.
 Emphasized in the recent FDA guidance for gene therapy INDs, a risk-based approach and decreasing risk for patients utilizing QMS principles, is central to regulatory acceptance of any new advanced therapy.1 The EMA also promotes a risk-based approach in its GMP guidelines for ATMPs, driving home the importance of applying a risk-based approach for “all types of ATMPs,” especially because they are cutting edge and complex.3 This post provides practical tips from industry experts on how to de-risk the critical risks and prepare for the uncontrollable.

 The first three posts in this blog series set the stage by taking an advanced therapies-specific angle on Quality Management Systems and risk.
-Posts #1 and #2 covered the need-to-knows of QMS specific to the advanced therapies supply chain and post #3 took a closer look at a risk based approach and identified the most critical supply chain risks for advanced therapies.
+Part #1 and Part #2 covered the need-to-knows of QMS specific to the advanced therapies supply chain and Part #3 took a closer look at a risk based approach and identified the most critical supply chain risks for advanced therapies.

 The four critical risks identified in advanced therapies include: